 - Region VI consisting of Arkansas, Louisiana, New Mexico, Oklahoma, and Texas.

 - Region VII consisting of Iowa, Kansas, Missouri, and Nebraska.

 - Region VIII consisting of Colorado, Montana, North Dakota, South Dakota, Utah, and Wyoming.

 - Region IX consisting of Arizona, California, Hawaii, Nevada, and Guam.

 - Region X consisting of Alaska, Idaho, Oregon, and Washington.

 Each Regional Director shall be elected for a one-year term until the next Annual Conference or until their successor has been elected.
-Each region shall also elect an Alternate Regional Director who shall serve for one year until the next Annual Conference or until their successor has been elected.
+Each region shall also elect an Alternate Regional Director who shall serve for one year until the next Annual Conference until their successor has been elected or as described in Section 4.
 There shall be no more than one voting Board member from any member state, nor shall any state have both a Regional Director and an Alternate Regional Director serving concurrently.
 The Regional Director shall keep all member agencies from their region informed about Board decisions and issues.